marianpetruk/ECG_analysis/README.md

 ## Motivation
 ECG is a type of time-series data, it has its own particular properties.
 This project is created to learn these specifics and how to obtain valuable features from the ECG signal.
-In particular, QRS complexes, RR intervals.
+In particular, from QRS complexes, RR intervals.

 ## QRS complex